 Is the Architecture of Learning Basic Course still a part of the Foundations and Frameworks Basic Course?

 No. Architecture of Learning is now available as a separate online course.
 Since Foundations & Frameworks instruction is created using the Architecture of Learning design model, we recommend that you take the Architecture of Learning Basic Course.
-For your convenience, it is offered a month prior to this Foundations & Frameworks Basic Course.

 We became familiar with Foundations & Frameworks several years ago.
 What has been updated?

 Check out the Updates at a Glance included with our online course release announcement.

 Is this course self-paced, or does it meet at certain times?

 This course is open for six weeks.
 Participants can move through the course at their own pace and can attend optional Zoom sessions.
 PLEASE NOTE: The course is divided into five parts and each part has its own completion date.